Code-Institute-Submissions/ConRdav-CI-PP5-BucketList_OctResub/README.md

 The main objective of the BucketList E-Commerce website is to provide a user-friendly platform for people to search for an adventure that suits them and to be able to purchase the advenutre securely.
 The target end user is anyone and everyone who is interested in an adventure, and who has a desire to travel and explore new places.

-The e-commerce store has functionality that allows the user to add an adventure into a checkout bag, post testimonials, add adventures to a Wishlist to save for later, contact us directly for any enquiries.
+The e-commerce store has functionality that allows the user to add an adventure into a checkout bag, post testimonials, contact us directly for any enquiries.
 This access thereby permits the user to interact with the forum platform and take part in discussions.
 End users are able to:

 	- Add a adventure to the checkout bag.
 	- Update their checkout bag.